FREQUENTLY ASKED QUESTIONS

 What if my recycling cart is stolen?

 The City will assist in trying to locate the recycling cart through the RFID tag.
-If the cart is not recovered, a replacement card will be delivered to you.
+If the cart is not recovered, a replacement cart will be delivered to you and a charge may apply.

 If I move to a new address in the City, can I take my cart with me?

-No. Please leave the cart for the next resident or contact the Streets and Sanitation Department at 456-3232 to make arrangements to have the cart picked up.
+No. Please leave the cart for the next resident or contact the PublicServices Department at 456-3232 to make arrangements to have the cart picked up.
 You can apply for a recycling cart at your new address by going to www.mygrcityrecycles.us

 If I move to a new address outside of the City, can I take my cart with me?

 No. The recycling carts are the property of the City of Grand Rapids.
-Contact the Streets and Sanitation Department at 456-3232 to arrange to have the cart picked up.
+Contact the Public Services Department at 456-3232 to arrange to have the cart picked up.

 Who maintains the recycling cart?

 The resident is responsible for keeping the recycling cart clean.
 The carts are built for the purpose of recycling and should be nearly maintenance free with normal wear and tear.
-Should you have any problems with the cart, contact the Streets and Sanitation Department at 456-3232.
+Should you have any problems with the cart, contact the PublicServices Department at 456-3232.

 Will the recycling cart be registered to a specific address?